Jartza/pico-crt-clock/README.md

 Displays today's hourly Nord Pool day-ahead electricity price as a 24-bar chart.
 Bars below `ELEC_CHEAP_CKWH` are light grey, above `ELEC_EXPENSIVE_CKWH` are white, in between are mid-grey.
-The current hour is marked with a tick above its bar; the footer shows current / min / max / cheapest-upcoming c/kWh.
+The current hour is marked with a tick above its bar; the footer shows current / min / max c/kWh.

-Set `ELEC_SHOW_TOTAL = True` to add VAT + electricity tax + transfer fee on top of the raw spot price (Finnish convention: VAT applies to the whole, including tax and transfer).
+Set `ELEC_SHOW_TOTAL = True` to display a consumer-facing total price.
+The app applies `ELEC_VAT_PCT` to the raw Nord Pool spot price, then adds `ELEC_TAX_CKWH`, `ELEC_TRANSFER_CKWH`, and `ELEC_MARGIN_CKWH` exactly as given.
+Those three adders should already include VAT, because that is how they are normally announced to consumers.
 Set any component to 0 to leave it out.
-Supports all Elering dashboard price areas (FI / SE1-4 / NO1-5 / DK1-2 / EE / LV / LT).
+Supports all Elering dashboard price areas (FI / SE1-4 / NO1-5 / DK1-2 / EE /
+LV / LT).

 ### Torus (legacy demo)